pepemxl/pplogger/docs/index.md

   (other **4xx**, e.g. malformed line protocol) are dropped immediately.
 - **Exponential backoff** — retries back off starting at `--retry-backoff`, doubling each attempt up to a 30s cap, for at most `--max-retries` attempts.
+- **Durable spool (optional)** — with `--spool-dir`, batches that exhaust their retries are persisted to disk and replayed by a background loop until they succeed, surviving process restarts (at-least-once).
+Permanent (4xx) batches are discarded instead of spooled.
 - **Context-aware** — backoff and in-flight writes abort promptly on shutdown.
 - **Resilient parsing** — a single malformed JSON line is logged and skipped;
   the tail keeps going.